Table of Contents

 Colorado is filled with cool places to stay during your elopement in the mountains.
 From a room at the Juniper Mountain House in Evergreen to a cabin like the Triangle Cabin in Jefferson to glamping at Piney River Ranch in Vail or a private hot spring cabin at Dutton Hot Springs.
 Colorado literally has a cool place to stay in every budget.
 You can backpack and camp in some of the most wild places in the world right here in the Colorado Rocky Mountains.
 Here is a list with links to some of the coolest places to stay in Colorado!

 You can marry yourselves in Colorado with no witnesses.
+Anyone of your friends or family can perform your ceremony.

 Colorado is the only state where you don’t need an officiant or witnesses to get married.
 There are a few other states that allow self solemnizing but they are more strict than Colorado.
 To learn how to get a marriage license go to the Denver Office of the Clerk and Recorder.